 Independently of the detrending procedure, the correlation of output per hour with output in the pre-84 period is high and significantly positive, with a point estimate around 0.60.
-In other words, from the vantage point of the early 80s-the period when the seminal contributions to RBC theory were written-the procyclicality of labor productivity was a well established empirical fact, which lent support to business cycle theories that assigned a central role to technology shocks as a source of fluctuations.
+In other words, in the early part of the sample labor productivity was clearly procyclical.